Essential Tips for Planning a Home Spa or Hot Tub

 Advantages of an In-Ground Spa

 - You can customize their shape and size.

-- They can easily be integrated into a deck or patio.
+- Easily integrated into a deck or patio

 - They are more costly because, essentially, you are building a miniature pool with water jets.